 And so the plan was hatched and every other day Adam and I would ride our bikes around the block to the gym, every time waving at the yoga class, walking through the front doors, taking our shoes off, putting our shoes in a cubby, then putting our shoes back on and riding home.

 With each passing month, the coaches and staff would slowly work themselves into the daily routine, stopping to say “Hi” to Adam and play along when Adam asked the same question every time, “Do you like my helmet?
 It’s a mohawk”.

 We did this every other day for a year, a whole year.
 Adam didn’t do a single class.
 In fact, he wasn’t even signed up, but everyone at the gym invested time in Adam and went out of their way to be a part of his world instead of the other way around.

 By the time Adam attended his first class he already had established year-long friendships with the coaches, and I watched my little boy waltz through his first class with ease.
 All the usual triggers didn’t faze him.

 That was two years ago and today, as I sit writing this in the lobby of Straight Blast Gym, my son is playing games with his usual friends and greeting staff as they walk by.

 I cannot explain how grateful I am for this gym and their community.
 These are the gifts from being part of a tribe.
-Not only did they play an essential role in Adams therapy, but also were the cornerstone in creating a family and home where my son can excel and thrive being his unique and beautiful little self.
+Not only did they play an essential role in Adams therapy, but they also were the cornerstone in creating a family and home where my son can excel and thrive being his unique and beautiful little self.

 Have a special needs little one in your life that you think would benefit from our Growing Gorillas Kids Program?
 Contact SBG today and make an appointment with one of our coaches.
 Together you can create a plan that works for your kiddo.
 We believe that stepping into their world (not the other way around) is the best way to help guide them in becoming the most functional and best version of themselves.